Video: How to teach your child to ride a bike – updated

 This step-by-step video guide will show you how to teach a child to ride a cycle without using stabilisers.
 We also provide written instructions for those who prefer reading to watching.
 The steps can be taught in short sessions, rather than all on one day – but be guided by the learner.

-Do not overtire them or they may be put off cycling forever!
-Half-an-hour at a time is enough for young children, older ones and adults may cope with longer.
+Do not overtire the learner or they may be put off cycling forever!
+Half-an-hour at a time is enough for young children, while older ones and adults may cope with longer.
 Learning to ride a bike is tiring, especially for older people – the brain is having to create new pathways and may need time to absorb what it’s learnt.